 The profile was designed to work in 3 different modes:

-– DJ Mode (Party Mode) — made possible to download audio files, create playlists as well as send invitations to listen to the playlists for the limited number of people.
+– DJ Mode (Party Mode) — allows users to download audio files, create playlists as well as send invitations to listen to the playlists for the limited number of people.

-– Home Mode — made possible to play the songs from the playlist remotely on different devices within the radius of a room
+– Home Mode — allows users to play the songs from the playlist remotely on different devices within the radius of a room

-– Listener Mode — made possible to download and listen to both own and friends’ playlists.
+– Listener Mode — allows users to download and listen to both own and friends’ playlists.

 Screen of settings and editing profile